 The first CA2RE+ book identifies the long-term development goals and potentials of Design-Driven Doctoral Research.
 It addresses research done within the proliferating research-by-design field and situates DDDr in an academic context of research.
 The STRATEGIES book examines the potential of DDDr to build bridges between academic research and professional creative practices.
 How can DDDr contribute to understanding creative processes that deal with ‘wicked problems’ and undefined outcomes?
 How can design-driven research contribute to better design processes and better design solutions?

 As DDDr is a recently established research field, the book examines how research questions are articulated or discovered, how research methodologies are created, how supervision takes place and how evaluation is carried out.
 The book identifies exemplary research practices and methodological gaps for further development in the second and third CA2RE+ books.
 The book also examines DDDr in the context of national academic research frameworks.
 It identifies standards, practices and conditions in local research traditions to explore qualities and potentials.
 It discusses how the community and shared supervision model of CA2RE+ can build and expand on these traditions to strengthen collaborations build on respect for local identities.

 Design Driven Doctoral Research EVALUATION

-The second CA2RE+ book will discuss and identify questions, challenges and potentials relating to processes and procedures of evaluation in Design-Driven Doctoral Research.
-It will develop this topic by addressing and reflecting on presentations and experiences identified at the CA2RE+ events.
-It will build on the diagnostics and examples of the first CA2RE+ book.
-It will also discuss evaluation in a more comprehensive academic perspective with comparisons and references to how other research fields within the humanities and the social and technical sciences evaluate research to ensure quality and relevance.
+The second CA2RE+ book discusses and identifies questions, challenges and potentials relating to processes and procedures of evaluation in Design-Driven Doctoral Research.
+It develops this topic by addressing and reflecting on presentations and experiences identified at the CA2RE+ events.
+It builds on the diagnostics and examples of the first CA2RE+ book.
+It also discusses evaluation in a more comprehensive academic perspective with comparisons and references to how other research fields within the humanities and the social and technical sciences evaluate research to ensure quality and relevance.